Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

-We filled out most parts of the cookiecutter template, however we deviated by creating a folder for cloud build "\cloud" and not filling out parts such as \notebooks.
+We filled out most of the cookiecutter template provided by the course but made some key deviations.
+Specifically, we created a new folder named \cloud for cloud build-related configurations, which wasn’t part of the original structure.
+The cloud folder was also used when testing the cloud integration locally by adding our service worker keys to it  and mounting it on the dockers images on runtime.
+Additionally, we left certain sections, such as \notebooks, unfilled as we did not use notebooks at all.
+We omitted using notebooks as they weren't necessary for what we were making and would have added overhead.

 ### Question 6